 We tend to have a lot of common misconceptions about Satan.
 Popular culture, even within the Church, depicts angels as beautiful Swedish females with wings.
-In Scripture though, angels always frightened people, were always male, and almost never had wings.1 How different is popular culture’s image of Satan from what the Bible actually says?
+In Scripture though, angels always frightened people, were always male, and never had wings.1 How different is popular culture’s image of Satan from what the Bible actually says?

 Where in the Hell is Satan?

 Many have the idea that Satan lives in hell and spends all day torturing people for sport.
 Scripture paints a much different picture though.
 Rather than living in hell, he lives here on Earth (Job 1:7).
 Having lived here for thousands of years, if not more, he has had plenty of time to set things up the way he likes them.